isaacnmm/pestpolicy-hugo2XX/content/posts/when-to-trim-trees-and-shrubs/index.md

 **Flowering for Summer/Fall Bloomers: ** For plants that flower on *new wood* (current season's growth), late winter pruning encourages the production of new stems that will bear flowers later in the year.

-**In Nairobi, Kenya: ** While Nairobi doesn't experience a typical "winter dormancy" with freezing temperatures, late winter (July
-- August) often corresponds to a cooler, drier period following the long rains.
+**In Nairobi, Kenya: ** While Nairobi doesn't experience a typical "winter dormancy" with freezing temperatures, late winter (July-August) often corresponds to a cooler, drier period following the long rains.
 This can still be a good time for dormant pruning of deciduous plants or those that experience a less active growth phase, as growth is slowed, and sap flow might be less vigorous.

 For evergreens, the principle of pruning during less active growth periods still applies.